mrchrisjoy/redux-entity/README.md

 Takes in a collection object and a meta object.

 Returns a new collection object containing the meta object.
-### addNestedMeta
-Takes in a collection object, `parentId` and a meta object as the payload.

-Returns a new collection object with a nested meta object.
 ### select
 Takes in a collection object and a entity id as the payload.